Skip to main content

 Termination of employment in the Netherlands

-Dutch employment law offers far reaching protection to employees with respect to dismissal and termination of their employment.
+Employment law in the Netherlands offers far reaching protection to employees with respect to dismissal and termination of their employment.
 Generally there are four ways to terminate an employment contract:

 1. by mutual consent